Budget Breakdown | Oslo

 I recently went to Oslo Norway for a few days.
 Oslo is one of the most expensive cities in the world, but I wanted to visit it while I was based in Dublin.
 For the past few trips I’ve taken I’ve kept a budget listing the cost of my trip.
 I want to share this budget with you to give you an idea of how I travel and to show what a trip to Oslo can cost (on a budget, it can be a lot more than this).
 While for most of the trip I paid in Norwegian Krone (kr) I converted the prices to € for this post.
 You can check the exchange rate for your local currency here.

-I booked my flight on Norwegian Airlines to leave after work on Friday, May 11 and arrive back in Dublin on Monday, May 14 in the afternoon.
+I booked my flight on Norwegian Airlines to leave after work on Friday, May 11 and to arrive back in Dublin on Monday, May 14 in the afternoon.
 I did this so I would only need to book Monday off from work.
-As it turned out shortly after I booked my flight my boss let me know they weren’t going to continue my work contract (I was hired through a temp agency).
-May 11th was my last day.
-If I’d known that beforehand I would have flown out a bit earlier in the day.
+Shortly after I booked my flight my boss let me know they weren’t going to continue my work contract (I was hired through a temp agency, and my contract would have only lasted another month at most).
+If I would have known beforehand that May 11 was going to be my last day at work, I would have flown out a bit earlier in the day.
 Oh well.

 Since my flight to Oslo arrived late (due to the hour time difference between Ireland and Norway), I paid for a seat in the front row on my flight to Oslo.
 Public transit from Oslo Airport stops running just before 1 am.
 In case my flight was delayed I wanted to be the first off the plane to go through Customs and get on the last express train of the night.
 A taxi was not in my budget.
 Turns out my flight was delayed (by about 30 minutes), and this was worth the extra money (about €12).
 I didn’t pay for a seat on the way back to Dublin.